The First Girl I Loved: Development

 TVB actor Yeung Chiu-hoi became interested in producing a Hong Kong-based coming-of-age romance film after watching the Taiwanese film You Are the Apple of My Eye (2011) by Giddens Ko.
 In 2014, he shared his desire to write a feature film with Candy Ng, his classmate at the City University of Hong Kong who founded a production house.
 The two began developing the project together in 2015, and completed the screenplay the same year.
 Yeung noted that they chose to center the film around homosexual relationships because many teenagers grapple with the confusion regarding their feelings toward the same sex during school years.
-However, the film does not emphasize the homosexual elements, it presents a simple school-themed love story instead that he believes everyone can relate to.
+However, the film does not include homosexual elements, it presents a simple school-themed love story instead that he believes everyone can relate to.
 He conducted field research by interviewing all-girls school graduates about their views on romance, basing the story on some of their true experiences.
 Yeung and Ng set the film in 2003, the year they completed their A-Levels during the SARS outbreak, intending to evoke a sense of nostalgia for audiences born in the 1980s and to capture their youth experiences.
 The directors also intentionally cast inexperienced actors in the lead roles, reflecting their own status as new directors.
 Over two hundred actresses were auditioned, including some from TVB, with Hedwig Tam and Renci Yeung ultimately selected for their suitability for the characters.
 Tam was fouled out in the first round before changing her scene partner and showing better chemistry.
 This film marks her third portrayal of a lesbian character, following The Yuppie Fantasia 3 (2017) and the short film Live On Without Me (2021).
 She and Yeung participated in acting workshops together to more convincingly portray their intimate relationships in the film.
 The project was primarily funded by Mei Ah Entertainment and Dreams Salon.
 Yeung and Ng also joined the First Feature Film Initiative and secured funding from the Hong Kong Film Development Council as part of Operation Greenlight, receiving HK$1,064,000 in 2017.